 - Isn’t specifically for gaming

-Escaping to the virtual realm is one thing, but a mixed-reality headset like the meta Quest Pro uses AR to change the visual fabric of real life.
+Escaping to the virtual realm is one thing, but a mixed-reality headset like the Meta Quest Pro uses AR to change the visual fabric of real life.
 That might sound a bit whimsical, but the social media giant’s pricey goggles will change the way you engage with VR, whether you’re a fan of the metaverse or not.

 At its core, the Meta Quest Pro is everything the Quest 2 is and more, which is great news if you’re a fan of the latter.
-The premium device wields better front cameras that can deliver colour pass-through – an essential if you’re looking for the best augmented reality experience.
+The premium device wields better front cameras that can deliver color pass-through – an essential if you’re looking for the best augmented reality experience.
 Its pancake lenses are also 40%, providing much clearer visuals than its cheaper predecessor, and its screen packs more pixels too.

 Tracking another Meta Quest Pro biggie, as its controllers are armed with three dedicated cameras.
 That alone frees up the camera on the headset itself and helps track full-body movement and location more efficiently.
 The result is a setup that steps well beyond the abilities of other VR headsets.

 Would we recommend buying a Meta Quest Pro just to play VR games?
 Absolutely not, as it’ll set you back an astounding $1,499 USD.
-For that amount, you could probably invest in one of the best cheap gaming PC builds and an Oculus Quest 2 with change to spare, and it’s going to comes with features you won’t necessarily use.
+For that amount, you could probably invest in one of the best cheap gaming PC builds and an Oculus Quest 2 with change to spare, and it’s going to come with features you won’t necessarily use.

 That said, the Quest Pro is still the best AR headset, offering a tremendous mixed-reality experience that could change the way you work and socially interact.
 If that sounds up your alley, Meta’s eye-watering price tag might seem like a reasonable investment, and at the end of the day, you’ll still be able to play BeatSaber and other VR bangers.